aleyens/RoundEffects_Repo/readme.txt

 Once the container is running, you can attach a shell and run the code provided in the 'model...'-file.

-Software requirements are listed in the Dockerfile.
-Python requirements are listed in requirements.txt and can be manually installed if the replicator does not want to use the docker container.
+The Python requirements are listed in requirements.txt and can be manually installed if the replicator does not want to use the docker container.